Article Revised August 27th, 2022

 Soldering: While soldering, like welding and brazing, also joins materials together with fillers, it is accomplished at the lowest temperature of the three joining techniques discussed here — below 840°F (450°C).
-This temperature does not melt the base metal, and also makes soldering a good choice for more delicate applications.
+This temperature does not melt the base metal and makes soldering a good choice for more delicate applications.

 What other factors make welding, brazing or soldering better for certain applications?

 Let’s start with welding.
-Welding is the hottest of the three forms of materials joining discussed here, and because of that, it creates exceptionally strong joins or connection points.
+Welding is the hottest of the three forms of material joining discussed here, and because of that, it creates exceptionally strong joins or connection points.
 When done correctly, the welded area can be as strong as the metal surrounding it.
-But the high temperatures necessary for welding also means care must be taken to not apply too much heat, as this can change the molecular structure of the metals and actually weaken the weld.
+But the high temperature necessary for welding also means care must be taken not to apply too much heat, as this can change the molecular structure of the metals and actually weaken the weld.

 In fact, welding is such a hot process that it is often used to cut through heavy metal structures, not just join them together.
 It is also important to note that welding can only be used to join two similar metals together.
 This is not the case with all joining processes.

 Brazing is another high-heat process that can create joins that are equally strong as the materials being welded.
 However, brazing does not create joins that are as strong as those resulting from proper welding techniques.
 This may sound like a bad thing, but not necessarily.
 Because brazing temperatures are still considerably lower than those required for welding, it is sometimes more appropriate than the at-times extreme heat of welding.